 Taking care of your driveway

 To avoid any unnecessary damage to your driveway, let us know anything you would like our drivers to look out for.
-From manhole covers to garden walls, any extra points you can think of, please let a member of our staff aware to help avoid any damage.
+From manhole covers to garden walls, any extra points you can think of, please make a member of staff aware to help avoid any damage.